-- 1) The exam needs to captured as a single, continuous shot in real time - you must not stop or pause the camera in between pieces. - 2) You must not use video editing software to cut out takes or reduce the time between pieces - the video should represent an exam taken in person as closely as possible, so do not worry about taking a little time setting up between pieces. - 3) Your face must be visible in the video, so we can identify the person taking the exam - please refer to the framing guide for further details. - 4) Candidates should introduce themselves by their full name, the exam grade and discipline they are taking, as well as introducing each piece. - 5) For Grades 6-8 candidates should clearly display for at least ten seconds valid photographic identification (such as Passport, Driving Licence, Student Union Card, ID Card) at the start of the video recording in line with our policy. - 6) Candidates must make clear on the video that they are using the appropriate RSL resource: physical copy of the grade book, digital equivalent, or proof of subscription to the RSL Learning Platform. - 7) Another person is permitted to be present in the room in order to operate the camera.
-However, the other person is not permitted to interact with the candidate or intervene in the exam, with the following exceptions: 1. to introduce the candidate - 2. to introduce each piece and/or the technical exercises section and/or each technical exercise (Graded Certificate only).
-Page turns must be facilitated by the candidate as in a face to face exam. - 8) Drummers supplying recorded video exams recorded by mobile phone or camera where it has not been possible to create a successful balance between drums and backing track only need to supply video of their drum performance while listening to the backing track on headphones or in-ear monitoring - but as well as introducing each piece should audibly mark the final bar of the count-in before the performance begins, by clicking their sticks together.
+- 1. The exam needs to captured as a single, continuous shot in real time you must not stop or pause the camera in between pieces. - 2.
+You must not use video editing software to cut out takes or reduce the time between pieces the recording should represent an exam taken in person as closely as possible, so do not worry about taking a little time setting up between pieces. - 3.
+Your face must be visible in the video, so we can identify the person taking the exam please refer to the framing guide for further details. - 4.
+Candidates should introduce themselves by their full name, the exam grade and discipline they are taking, as well as introducing each piece. - 5.
+For Grades 6-8 candidates should clearly display for at least ten seconds valid photographic identification (such as Passport, Driving Licence, Student Union Card, ID Card) at the start of the video recording in line with our policy. - 6.
+Candidates must make clear on the video that they are using the appropriate RSL resource: physical copy of the grade book, digital equivalent, or proof of subscription to the RSL Learning Platform. - 7.
+Another person is permitted to be present in the room in order to operate the camera.
+However, the other person is not permitted to interact with the candidate or intervene in the exam, with the following exceptions: - 1. to introduce the candidate - 2. to introduce each piece and/or the technical exercises section and/or each technical exercise (Graded Certificate only). - 8.
+Drummers supplying Recorded Digital Exams recorded by mobile phone or camera where it has not been possible to create a successful balance between drums and backing track only need to supply video of their drum performance while listening to the backing track on headphones or in-ear monitoring - but as well as introducing each piece should audibly mark the final bar of the countin before the performance begins, by clicking their sticks together.
 This will allow the examiner to sync the video to the backing track for assessment.
 Failure to indicate the count-in could make the synchronisation between video and audio impossible and may affect the marks awarded or result in the exam being deemed inadmissible for assessment.
-Please also note that where there is evidence from the video that the candidate is not listening to a backing track while performing, this may affect the marks awarded, as performing to a backing track (where one is provided) is a requirement of the exam. - 9) The use of a microphone is optional for vocals candidates at all grades (including Grades 6-8).
-Regardless of whether or not a microphone is used, candidates should ensure they are able to evidence relevant and appropriate dynamic expression, projection, tonal contrast and balance, as appropriate to the grade. - 10) For the Graded Certificate, please refer to our Technical Exercise Guidance downloads under the 'video exam checklist' tab on our website for a comprehensive list of requirements.
+Please also note that where there is evidence from the video that the candidate is not listening to a backing track while performing, this may affect the marks awarded, as performing to a backing track (where one is provided) is a requirement of the exam. - 9.
+The use of a microphone is optional for vocals candidates at all grades (including Grades 6-8).
+Regardless of whether or not a microphone is used, candidates should ensure they are able to evidence relevant and appropriate dynamic expression, projection, tonal contrast and balance, as appropriate to the grade. - 10.
+For the Graded Certificate, please refer to our Technical Exercise Guidance downloads under the 'video exam checklist' tab on our website for a comprehensive list of requirements.
 Please note: in many cases the technical exercises download contains further exercises than those that are published in the appropriate grade book.
 Technical exercises should be presented in the order shown in the Grade Book.
-Technical exercises should be presented as shown in the relevant Grade Book, including range, octave, patterning, tempo, fingering (where stipulated), and order. - 11) Check the video recording of your exam carefully before submission, making sure that each piece is introduced to camera, the picture and sound are of a reasonable quality and that the full exam has been captured.
+Technical exercises should be presented as shown in the relevant Grade Book, including range, octave, patterning, tempo, fingering (where stipulated), and order. - 11.
+Check the recording of your exam carefully before submission, making sure that each piece is introduced to camera, the picture and sound are of a reasonable quality and that the full exam has been captured.

-How to register for an Exam
+How to apply for an exam